S2-group/EASE-2022-energy-web-assembly-rep-pkg/README.md

 # Greenlab replication package
-This is the replication package for the VU Amsterdam Greenlab study "Comparing the energy efficiency of WebAssembly versus JavaScript in web-applications on Android devices".
+This is the replication package for the study "Comparing the energy efficiency of WebAssembly versus JavaScript in web-applications on Android devices".

 This experiment made use of the Ostrich benchmarking suite, which can be found [here](https://github.com/Sable/Ostrich).
 All copyrights of these benchmarking algorithms belong to the license holders of the Ostrich benchmarking suite.